Glennon Doyle

-Glennon Doyle (born March 20, 1976) is an American author and queer activist known for her books Untamed, Love Warrior, Carry On, Warrior, and We Can Do Hard Things.
-Doyle is also the creator of the online community Momastery, and is the founder and president of Together Rising, an all-women-led nonprofit organization supporting women, families, and children in crisis.
+Glennon Doyle (born March 20, 1976) is an American author and queer activist known for her books Untamed, Love Warrior, We Can Do Hard Things and Carry On, Warrior.
+Doyle is also the creator of the online community Momastery, and is the founder and president of Together Rising, a women-led nonprofit organization supporting women, families, and children in crisis.

 Early life and education

 Doyle was born in Burke, Virginia, and was raised with one sister, Amanda Doyle.
 She writes and speaks frequently about early struggles with bulimia and addiction.
 In her 2013 TEDx talk "Lessons from the Mental Hospital", she discusses time spent in a mental hospital when she was a teenager.
 She completed her Bachelor of Arts degree at James Madison University in 1999.
 Following graduation, she became a teacher in Northern Virginia.

 Career

 In 2009, Doyle began writing online with her blog Momastery as a way to share "a look at her life as a progressive Christian raising three children."
 This was the start of her writing career and led to her first book, a memoir titled Carry On, Warrior, in 2013.
 This book unifies faith with themes of honesty and authenticity, but her subsequent writings shift further away from having a core religious focus.

-In 2016, a follow-up memoir, Love Warrior was released.
+In 2016, a follow-up memoir titled Love Warrior was released.
 In September 2016, it was selected to be a part of Oprah's Book Club 2.0.